-English Church Architecture -
+English Church Architecture.

-EATON BRAY, St. Mary (SP 970 207) (June 2003)
+EATON BRAY, St. Mary (SP 970 207),

-(Bedrock: Lower Cretaceous, Upper Greensand Formation)
+(Bedrock: Lower Cretaceous, Upper Greensand Formation.)

-Standing on glacial head above upper greensand, this church (shown left, from the northeast) is built of Totternhoe stone dug from the extensive quarries in the lower chalk, a mile and a half to the north.
+Standing on glacial head above upper greensand, St. Mary's, Eaton Bray, is built of Totternhoe stone dug from the extensive quarries in the lower chalk, a mile and a half to the north.
 Seen from outside it is an undistinguished building with windows in an assortment of minor Decorated and Perpendicular styles, but inside it is made memorable by the way in which the softness of the clunch has been exploited, not to create a display of decorative work above the nave arcades, as, for example, at Burwell in Cambridgeshire or Saffron Walden, Essex, but in the elaborate treatment of the nave arcades themselves.

-Finally, mention must be made of the important circular thirteenth century font that stands in the S. aisle, on five columns with more stiff leaf.
+Finally, mention must be made of the important circular thirteenth century font that stands in the S. aisle, supported on five columns with more stiff leaf.
 The S. door is also noteworthy, for although it is new, the exceptional thirteenth century ironwork of its predecessor has been reinstalled.